Abigealtheanalyst/Abby-Ay/README.md

 - 👋 Hi, I’m @Abby-Ay
-- 👀 I’m interested in Data related projects
+- 👀 I’m interested in Data related projects and job roles
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate with Data Analyst and any other professional that works with datasets.
 - 📫 How to reach me?
 See my twitter and email address in my profile.